syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 `ReplaceHistory` property is used to add or remove items from the replace history in the Replace dialog box.
 Similarly, the `ReplaceSearchHistory` property is used to add or remove items from the find history in the Replace dialog box.

-A sample which demonstrates the above features is available in the below sample installation path.
+N> Refer to the following sample link that demonstrates the Find and Replace functionalities of EditControl.

-Installation Location\Syncfusion\Essential Studio\Version Number\Windows\Edit.Windows\Samples\Interactive Features\Find and Replace
+C:\Users\&lt;User&gt;\AppData\Local\Syncfusion\Essential Studio\Version Number\Windows\Edit.Windows\Samples\Interactive Features\Find and Replace

 ## GoTo line

-`GoTo` line dialog box allows you to move to a specific line in the active document that the user wish to go.
-The keyboard shortcut to this dialog box is <kbd>Ctrl+G</kbd>.
+Provides `GoToLine` dialog window that helps navigate to required line number.

 {% tabs %}